- PH103: Vibrations and Waves

 |

-Theoretical Physics (ICTP), Italy, and earned her doctoral degree from Kyushu
+Physics (ICTP), Italy, and earned her doctoral degree from Kyushu

 University, one of Japan's leading research universities.